calummoore/blog-product/content/products/snapreport/index.md

 ### Day 4

-🌦 14° - Heavy rain showers and a gentle breeze
+Monday, 10 June 2019: 🌦 14° - Heavy rain showers and a gentle breeze

 Today is going to be a bit of a long shot.
 I've been thinking and reflecting over the weekend, and I'm starting to feel like the integrations should take a higher priority.
 If you’re a user, and your integration is not available, the app is not going to be useful to you.
 To make this possible (without spending the rest of my life creating integrations), I'm going to allow user generated integrations from (LAUNCH) DAY 1.
 This is a big task 😬.
 I'm giving myself today only to try and gauge just how big it is.
 Let's see!